- Deals by Store

 Then last week, a friend’s daughter w/ COVID cases in school fell ill.
-Her symptoms included stuffed sinuses and ears, rattling cough, totally raw nostrils (this is also a child prone to nose bleeds), very sore throat, headache, and low-grade fever.
+Her symptoms included stuffed sinuses and ears, a rattling cough, totally raw nostrils (she was also prone to nose bleeds), very sore throat, headache, and a low-grade fever.
 A COVID test came negative, & the doctor refused to start antibiotics.
 Since this child was totally miserable, I figured why not try the monolaurin gel and monolaurin pills to take orally, since this was a *maybe* viral infection?
 I gave these to the mom at 9 at night, and was FLOORED by the messages I saw the next morning.

 Well, I don’t totally know what this magic in a bottle is that you gave me, but we have had a very peaceful night.
 I gave her the little pills and the nose cream.
 No coughing, no bloody noses, no drowning in her own snot sounds.
 We were nowhere near rounding a corner when we went to bed, so I’m shocked.

 Oh, M’s raw red nose is a completely normal color this morning.
 Wow.
 That gel is amazing.

 The child, who had been miserable with an infection for 3-4 days and was nowhere near getting better when she started the monolaurin, felt better super fast after she did.
 Whenever anything like this anecdotally works, you can never be sure if it is a coincidence or not.
 But this does not seem a coincidence.
 I also had a somewhat similar experience where I felt a sinus infection coming on, a while before my friend’s experience.
 I was sneezing, and my sinuses felt inflamed and achy.
 I applied the gel, and poof, it just literally all went away.
 This seems to work really fast.